 Hands Across The Water

-Appropriate candidate for this position must have the ability to handle stress well, have the ability to be an active listener with good clinical observation skills, be flexible and able to handle change, be a team player yet able to work independently, able to multi-task, and maintain case responsibility and follow-through.
+Appropriate candidate for this position must have the ability to handle stress well, have the ability to be an active listener with good clinical observation and assessment skills, be flexible and able to handle change, be a team player yet able to work independently, able to multi-task, and maintain case responsibility and follow-through.
+Appropriate candidate must be able to supervise a staff of up to 5 workers as well as act as their mentor and positive role model.
+The Child Welfare Supervisor must demonstrate strong leadership skills, the ability to mediate conflict, and simultaneously advocate and problem-solve with their staff, program, and agency priorities in mind.
 Appropriate candidate must have the ability, experience, education, and training to perform the duties assigned.
 Appropriate candidate must be able to understand and follow the agency’s Vision and Mission statements.

 Salary: According to the current salary schedule.